TobiAdeniji94/fxql-parser-api/README.md

 ## How It Works

 1. **API Key Authentication**:
    - The `ApiKeyGuard` checks the `x-api-key` header and validates it against the keys in `process.env.API_KEYS`.
-Use key1,key2,key3 as the value for API_KEYS in .env to test the Deployed API Base URL.
+Use key1,key2 or key3 as the value for API_KEYS in .env to test the Deployed API Base URL.
 In your local environment, you can use any value for API_KEYS.

 2. **Parsing FXQL Statements**:
    - The `FxqlService` uses a regex to parse FXQL statements and validate them against specific rules (e.g., valid currencies, numeric buy/sell prices).